mtbrault/Ugram/README.md

 * Click "Profil" button to access to your profil and see your publications.
 * Click on a publication to see its details (description, hashtags, etc...).
 * To mention a user, the username must be registered to the app.

-#### ⚠️ DISCLAIMER

-We are having S3 issues during this delivery, so we are temporarily using b64 upload.
-So, the picture size must be < 50ko...
-To aplogize ourselves, we provide some test image, available in the directory `pictureTest`.